Preventing Dental Disease with Cat and Dog Teeth Cleaning in Roanoke, VA

 - Digital dental X-rays (to assess for disease below the gumline)

 - Polishing (to smooth teeth and prevent buildup of plaque)

 - Extractions (for diseased or broken teeth)

 - Oral surgery (for severe cases)

-Safety During Every Procedure
+Safety During Every Cat and Dog Teeth Cleaning

-Preventive Care at Home
+Preventive Cat and Dog Teeth Cleaning at Home

 Pet dental care depends on you, too.
 It is best if you are able to brush your pet’s teeth every day, although we realize this can be difficult or even impossible with busy schedules and uncooperative pets.
 Luckily, plenty of products exist that help to clean your pet’s teeth, including prescription dental diets, water additives, dental chews and more.